 5. Cumulative results of annual evaluations and evidence of mentoring and support (provided by the chair)

-6. Summary evaluation of teaching effectiveness, including statistical summaries of student evaluation of teaching, interpretative comment on statistical summaries, and other evidence of student learning (provided by the chair)
+6. For lecturer and clinical faculty, summary evaluation of teaching effectiveness, including statistical summaries of student evaluation of teaching, interpretative comment on statistical summaries, and other evidence of student learning (provided by the chair)

 7. Recommendation of unit review committee